 The Startup Commute: A 1.5 Hour Grind.

 My commute to our Weichie.com office in Brussels is 45 minutes one way.
-I also need to get back home, so with some quick maths, my daily commute time is 1 hour and 30 minutes.
+Going back home also takes me 45 minutes, so with some quick maths, my lose 1 hour and 30 minutes per day that I’m going to the office.

-There is a lot to do with that time, some people use it to chat loudly on a crowded train, some read books, work, watch movies, call their loved ones to discuss what’s for dinner, …
+How can I turn this lost time into a win?
+Because there is a lot to do with that time if you count them together.
+Some people use it to chat loudly on a crowded train, some read books, work, watch movies, call their loved ones to discuss what’s for dinner, …

-Personally, I used it to play games on my phone, read offline articles I’ve saved, or continue to do some work.
-With the idea of my “Startup Commute” series, I want to motivate myself to make the most out of my commute time.
+Personally, I used it to play games on my phone, read offline articles I’ve saved, or continue to do some work now and then.
+With my idea for the “Startup Commute” series, I want to motivate myself to make the most out of my commute time.

 On average, I work 3 – 4 days a week at the office.
-This gives me roughly 6 hours a week or 40 hours a month.
-Which equals to one full work-week on the train!
+This gives me roughly 6 hours a week or almost 30 hours a month.

 The Startup Commute Idea